 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where wolfeite typically forms.
+Look in granite pegmatites country, the host setting where wolfeite typically forms.
 If you start seeing triplite, triphylite, apatite in float, you are in the right ground.
 Field specimens usually show a bladed, prismatic, granular habit, so train your eye for that shape before scanning the outcrop.